Skip to main content

 “Set realistic goals, keep re-evaluating, and be consistent.” – Venus Williams

-If you gain buy-in from the highest levels of your organization, you might be able to consider tying goals to compensation.
-Bonuses are often tied to goal attainment, and this goal model lends well to being tied to compensation as it includes measurable outcomes that can be monitored and reported over time.
+Bonuses are often tied to goal attainment, and the cascading goals method fits performance-based compensation well as it includes measurable outcomes that can be monitored and reported over time.

-When it’s time to get started, introduce the model, get support and lead your teams in committing to goals.
+When it’s time to get started, introduce the model, get support, and lead your teams in committing to goals.
 Make the goals visible, and work regular goal updates into your standard workflow.

 “A goal without a timeline is just a dream.” – Robert Herjavec